vigneshwarvj/Global-Fun-City_CoreJava_Project/README.md

 # 🎡 Global Fun City Project - Readme

-Welcome to the repository for the Global Fun City project by [Vigneshwar (Body)](https://github.com/vigneshwarvj) for [FSSA - Batch 3](https://github.com/fssa-batch3).
+Welcome to the repository for the Global Fun City project by [Vigneshwar Vijayakumar (Body)](https://in.linkedin.com/in/vigneshwar-vijayakumar-58583724b).
 This repository contains the source code and documentation for the project.

 ## 📖 Project Overview